 This is a statement I made above.
 This is a saying that the Dutch use.
 We aren’t really the kind of people that like to stand out.
 Instead, we rather mix in with the people around us.
 Compared to America, they might see us as a herd who all behave in the same way and as dull.
 The Dutch often see American citizens as extravagant and out there.

 When you are at a party, you will notice that the Dutch love to eat.
-There will be plenty of food but be aware because it is gone except for the last piece before you know it.
+There will be plenty of food, but be aware because it is gone except for the last piece before you know it.
 In the Netherlands, it is seen as rude to eat the last piece that is left.
 Unless you specifically ask if you can have it.

 Thinking outside the box is not something the Dutch are used to doing.
 They rather stick to the known and to what gets expected of them.
 I think this has to do with the point that I made above.
-It is custom in the Netherlands to act normal and not to stand out too much.
+It is customary in the Netherlands to act normal and not to stand out too much.

 When the Dutch succeed at something, they won’t express this to others.
-Most of the time they will keep this to themselves.
-In the Netherlands, it is expected of you to work hard and not to show off what you have.
+Most of the time, they will keep this to themselves.
+In the Netherlands, it is expected of you to work hard and not show off what you have.
 If you do this and show your talents, for example, they will see you as a "show off".

 People from all around the world are different.
 Explaining what typical Dutch behavior is like or what Dutch characteristics are, is not easy.
 After this blog, I hope you have a better insight into what to expect of a Dutch person when coming to the Netherlands.
-Also, you now have the answer to the question "what are the Dutch really like?".
+Also, you now have the answer to the question, "what are the Dutch like?".